Ngā mōhiohio rēhitatanga

 Did you obtain your qualification more than 3 years ago?

-Practitioners who have not registered as a psychotherapist within 3 years of obtaining a prescribed qualification will be required to demonstrate their competence.
+Practitioners who have not registered as a psychotherapist within 3 years of obtaining an approved qualification will be required to demonstrate their competence.
 Please click here for the Board's decision guidelines.

 Common person number